How We Score Credit Cards

 Data over opinion

-On that basis, this article provides a detailed breakdown of our card rating methodology.
-This includes an in-depth look at the specific criteria used for each card category and an explanation of how various card features are quantitatively weighted.
-This ensures that consumers are provided information which is based on reliable, data informed assessment criteria.
+On that basis, this article provides a detailed breakdown of our credit card rating methodology.
+This includes an in-depth look at the specific criteria used and an explanation of how various features are quantitatively weighted.
+This ensures that Mintify’s readers and members are provided information based on reliable, data-informed assessment criteria to support impartial product comparison, not personal financial advice.

 Research & database design